What is Sensorineural Hearing Loss

 The accurate diagnosis of sensorineural hearing loss requires multiple types of diagnostic procedures.

 A physical examination can effectively distinguish between sensorineural hearing loss and conductive hearing loss.
-In addition, the physician or audiologist will look for swelling (possibly caused by infection), earwax impaction, fluid buildup, eardrum damage, and foreign objects.
+In addition, the audiologist will look for swelling (possibly caused by infection), earwax impaction, fluid buildup, eardrum damage, and foreign objects.

 If hearing loss is suspected, your healthcare provider will likely refer you to an audiologist for an audiometer test.